greenplum-db/gpdb/gpAux/extensions/pxf/README.md

 source /usr/local/gpdb/greenplum_path.sh
 make
 ```
-This will compile pxf client code into `pxf.so` shared library.
+This will compile pxf client code into `pxf.so` shared library and run unit tests located in `test` directory.

 * Install PXF extension
 ```